Jilissa Zoltko Showcases Her Perky Assets & Taut Tummy In New Bikini Snaps

 Jilissa dropped a blue heart and chains emoji.
 She also tagged Bomba Bambola in the caption and picture.

 As of this writing, the upload received more than 89,200 likes and 1,200-plus comments.
-Countless online supporters dropped compliments and praise, mainly about her flawless body.
+Countless online supporters dropped compliments and praise, mainly focused on her flawless body.
 Some admirers dropped emoji to get their point across.

 "Breaking necks!" a follower wrote, adding a fire emoji at the end of the comment.